I believe the widespread use of format strings in logging is based on two presumptions:

 I believe these presumptions are no longer correct in server side software.

-Structured logging means that you don’t write hard-to-parse and hard-to-keep-consistent prose in your logs but that you log events that happen in a context instead.
+Structured logging means that you don’t write hard-to-parse and hard-to-keep-consistent prose in your log.
+Instead, you log events that happen in a context of key/value pairs.

 You can stop writing prose and start thinking in terms of an event that happens in the context of key/value pairs:

 >>> from structlog import get_logger >>> log = get_logger() >>> log.info("key_value_logging", out_of_the_box=True, effort=0) 2020-11-18 09:17.09 [info ] key_value_logging effort=0 out_of_the_box=True

 Each log entry is a meaningful dictionary instead of an opaque string now!

 Since log entries are dictionaries, you can start binding and re-binding key/value pairs to your loggers to ensure they are present in every following logging call: